Saranac Lake Youth Center

 If you would like a copy, please contact the Youth Center.

-Mark your calendars!
-The 25th Annual Olga Memorial Footrace will be held on August 20, 2022 at 9:00AM at Berkeley Green in Saranac Lake (across from the Hotel Saranac)!
+The 25th Annual Olga Memorial Footrace will be held on Saturday, August 20, 2022 at 9:00AM at Berkeley Green in Saranac Lake (across from the Hotel Saranac)!

 We are always looking for people who are willing to share their time and talents with the youth.
 If you are interested in volunteering, please contact SLYC Director, Aleacia Landon at 518-891-5846.